Derpific/Lobby/README.md

 # Lobby
-Athena's Lobby Core
+Athena's Lobby Core (Old)

 Note:
-This core will not run without Athena's main core, which will not be public.
+This core depended on Athena's main Core, which will not be public.